 The Servicemen's Readjustment Act of 1944 (the first GI bill) marked the first time the Federal Government provided direct resources to individuals pursuing higher education.
 The new revenue stream led to an explosion of for-profit schools.
-The number of for-profit trade and vocational institutions enrolling veterans tripled after the introduction of the GI bill.578 With the explosion in the number of for-profit schools, concerns about their quality arose.
-In 1951, the General Accounting Office (GAO) 579 reported that 1.7 million veterans attended for-profit trade schools, yet only 20 percent reported completing their studies.
-580 Moreover, the GAO concluded that 65 percent of for-profit schools examined were engaged in "questionable practices that resulted in excessive charges to the Treasury."
-581 Following the GAO's findings, the Veterans' Administration (VA) enacted a rule stating that no institution could have a student body that was more than 85 percent veterans.
+The number of for-profit trade and vocational institutions enrolling veterans tripled after the introduction of the GI bill.
+The General Accounting Office (GAO) for-profit schools, concerns about their quality arose.
+In 1951, the General Accounting Office (GAO) reported that 1.7 million veterans attended for-profit trade schools, yet only 20 percent reported completing their studies.
+Moreover, the GAO concluded that 65 percent of for-profit schools examined were engaged in questionable practices that resulted in excessive charges to the Treasury.
+In Following the GAO's findings, the Veterans' Administration (VA) enacted a rule stating that no institution could have a student body that was more than 85 percent veterans.
 The House Veterans Affairs Committee at the time described the "85/15" rule as "a real safeguard to assure sound training for the veteran, at reasonable cost, by seasoned institutions" and observed that had the rule been in effect during the administration of the World War II GI bill "considerable savings would have resulted."
-582
+Sea